zero456/poml/docs/vscode/features.md

 - Choose your preferred model name

 ## Prompt Gallery

+!!! warning

+    The Prompt Gallery is an experimental feature.
+It is likely to be removed after we find a replacement to use models from GitHub Copilot.
+Related discussions: [#102](https://github.com/microsoft/poml/pull/102).

 The Prompt Gallery provides access to pre-built prompt templates and allows you to manage your own custom prompts.
 Access it from the POML activity bar in VS Code.